What is Agile Methodology ?

 Agile process overview

 Agile project management is a methodology that is commonly used to deliver complex projects due to its adaptiveness.
-It emphasizes collaboration, flexibility, continuous improvement, and high quality results.
-Because, It’s aims to be clear and measurable by using six main “deliverables” to track progress and create the product.
+It emphasizes collaboration, flexibility, continuous improvement, and high-quality results.
+Because It aims to be clear and measurable by using six main “deliverables” to track progress and create the product.

 Agile Product Development refers to creating products with Agile processes and techniques.
 We refer here specifically to hardware products and software products.
 The benefits of Agile are not only in software development but, as well as hardware development.

 Agile testing is a software testing process that follows the principles of agile software development.
 Agile testing aligns with iterative development methodology in which requirements develop gradually from customers and testing teams.
 The development is aligned with customer requirements.